 Other prescription medications

 - Gabapentin (Neurontin, Gralise).
-Gabapentin is an anti-seizure medication that's moderately effective in reducing hot flashes, particularly for women who have symptoms at night.
+Gabapentin is an anti-seizure medication that's moderately effective in reducing hot flashes.
 Side effects can include drowsiness, dizziness and headaches.

 - Clonidine (Catapres, Kapvay, others).
 Clonidine, a pill or patch typically used to treat high blood pressure, may provide some relief from hot flashes.
 Side effects include dizziness, drowsiness, dry mouth and constipation.